rick-r/marriage-figaro-norway/captions.md

 prudente, e saggio,
 a un giovinastro, a un paggio ...

-    Hey to each their own!
-But I'd have thought you would prefer an affair with the boss of the studio rather than... with some work experience kid!
+    To each their own!

+    But I'd have thought you would prefer an affair with the boss of the studio rather than...

+    with some work experience kid!
     What's this tape?

 SUSANNA: